wp-plugins/pinterest-pin-it-button/readme.txt

 = 1.3.0 =

-* Added a Pin Count option (horizontal or ertical)
+* Added a Pin Count option (horizontal or vertical)
 * Added new button style where image is pre-selected (like official Pinterest button)
-* Both button styles now embed iframe (like official Pinterest button)
 * Added fields for specifying URL, image URL and description for new button style *image pre-selected*
 * Added float option for alignment (none, left or right) to widget and shortcode
 * Can now remove shortcode surrounding div tag wrapper
 * Can now remove widget surrounding div tag wrapper
 * Moved "Follow" button widget to separate plugin: [Pinterest Follow Button Plugin](http://wordpress.org/extend/plugins/pinterest-follow-button/)
+* Both button styles now embed iframe (like official Pinterest button)
 * External JavaScript now loads in footer for better performance
 * Fixed bug where front page was still showing button even when Front Page was unchecked
 * Fixed bug where some settings weren't saved when upgrading the plugin